Skip to content

 Twenty years later, Hazel is in London, ready to move on from her job at a cozy rare bookstore to a career at Sotheby’s.
 With a charming boyfriend and her elegantly timeworn Bloomsbury flat, Hazel’s future seems determined.
 But her tidy life is turned upside down when she unwraps a package containing an illustrated book called Whisperwood and the River of Stars .
 Hazel never told a soul about the imaginary world she created just for Flora.
 Could this book hold the secrets to Flora’s disappearance?
 Could it be a sign that her beloved sister is still alive after all these years?

-Cover of Birnam Wood
+Cover of Cancelled

 © Copyright 2025 Mount Prospect Public Library,